masya2021/rsschool-cv/cv.md

 ## _Work_

-### I'm not working at the moment.
-Prior to that, he worked as an Engineer at JSC "Plant of Special Automation".
+### I worked as an engineer at JSC Special Automation Plant.
+Now I work in an online store and decided to study at the Rs-School online school.

 ## _Languages_